 President & Founder

-Elizabeth recognized lack of resources and information in the community for families and for those living with dementia after her mother was diagnosed with Alzheimer’s disease at age 67.
-As a result she founded and set up Action on Alzheimer’s & Dementia as Registered Charity (929) in 2012.
-Her hope for the organization is not only to provide valuable information, resources and advocacy, but also to motivate and inspire the community to improve the lives of people living with dementia in Bermuda.
+Elizabeth recognized a lack of resources and information in the community for families and for those living with dementia after her mother was diagnosed with Alzheimer’s disease at age 67.
+As a result she founded and set up Action on Alzheimer’s & Dementia as Registered Charity (#929) in 2012.
+Her hope for the organization is to not only to provide valuable information, resources and advocacy, but also to motivate and inspire the community to improve the lives of people living with dementia in Bermuda.
 Elizabeth also works as Senior Vice President at Markel Bermuda Limited and she received her Director Certification from the Institute of Directors in 2019.

 Grainne joined the AAD Board in 2016.
 Her personal experience with Alzheimer's disease began in Ireland when her grandfather was misdiagnosed in the 1980s before his death, followed by the death of her best friend’s mother, also a dementia patient.
-An accountant and insurance manager, Grainne is President of the Bermuda Insurance Management Association and Vice President of an independent insurance manager based in Bermuda and Cayman.
+An accountant and insurance manager, Grainne is former President of the Bermuda Insurance Management Association and the Vice President of an independent insurance manager based in Bermuda and Cayman.

 Secretary & Compliance Officer